Lakshya9545/Lakshya9545/README.md

 # 💫 About Me:
-👀 I’m interested in Programming and music<br>👯 I’m looking to collaborate on python related projects<br>🤝 I’m looking for help with full stack development<br>🌱 I’m currently learning computer sciences<br>⚡ Fun fact I'm a taciturn sometimes and sometimes not 💁‍♂️<br>📫 You can connect me through Instagram @lakshyapandya_23
+👀 I’m interested in Programming and music<br>👯 I’m looking to collaborate on python related projects<br>🤝 I’m looking for help with full stack development<br>🌱 I’m currently learning computer sciences<br>⚡ Fun fact: I'm sometimes taciturn and sometimes not 💁‍♂️<br>📫 You can connect me through Instagram @lakshyapandya_23

 ## 🌐 Socials: